yamada-lab/human_skin_personal_identification/README.md

 ## DEMO
-If you want to show demonstration of our Rscript, please install Rstdio and perform our Rscript (line 1 to 84).
+If you want to show demonstration of our Rscript, please install Rstudio and perform our R Script (line 1 to 84).

 ## Author
 created by Hikaru Watanabe at Tokyo Institute of Technology